cloudmesh-ansible/ansible-cloudmesh-hipi/README.md

 and join a project.
 2. Load open stack module

+      i.
+For india-futuresystems or chameleon cloud -
       ```
       module load openstack
       ```
+      ii.
+For other systems install the python-novaclient and python-keystone modules

 3. Make sure to start an ssh-agent so you don't need to retype you passphrase multiple times.